qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

 <div style="align: center" id='example'>
 </div>
 </center>
-<p class="caption">CT scan of a 80 Y/F patient. <br>Use scroll bar on the right to scroll through slices.</p>
+<p class="caption">CT scan of a 75 Y/M patient. <br>Use scroll bar on the right to scroll through slices.</p>

 <pre>
 qER Analysis Report
 ===================

 Patient ID: KSA18458
-Patient Age: 80Y
+Patient Age: 75Y
-Patient Sex: F
+Patient Sex: M

 Preliminary Findings by Automated Analysis:

-- Intraparenchymal hemorrhage of 21.80 ml in right temporal, right parietal regions.
+- Infarct of 0.86 ml in left occipital region.
-- Subarachnoid hemorrhage.
-- Intraventricular hemorrhage.
-- Midline shift.
-- Mass effect.
 - <b>Dilated lateral ventricles.
   This might indicate neurodegenerative disease/hydrocephalus.
-  Lateral ventricular volume = 106 ml.
+  Lateral ventricular volume = 88 ml.
-  Interquartile range for female >75Y patients is 28 - 54 ml.</b>
+  Interquartile range for male >=75Y patients is 28 - 54 ml.</b>

 This is a report of preliminary findings by automated analysis.
 Other significant abnormalities may be present.